 The MMOC solution is selected at cells where the Relative Concentration Gradient is less than or equal to DCHMOC.

-The remaining input instructions for the ADV package are the same as the original documentation.
+Input instructions for the ADV package are the same as the original documentation.
 Please refer Zheng and Wang (1999) for further details.

 BTN Package